 Enjoy the beach and water activities

 Beach, beach, beach.
 Did I say beach?
-Manly because famous mainly for its wonderful beaches that in the summer season attract both residents and tourist, surfers and families.
-Whether you want to lie down and read a book, walking along the beach and have a picnic, try your talent on a surfboard or explore the underwater world with the snorkelling, in Manly you’ll find a lot of activities.
+Manly because famous mainly for its wonderful beaches that in summer attract both residents and tourists, surfers, and families.
+Whether you want to lie down and read a book, walking along the beach and have a picnic, try your talent on a surfboard or explore the underwater world with the snorkeling, in Manly you’ll find a lot of activities.
 Manly Beach is where the first world surfing contest was held in 1964 and is the biggest beach and the one closest to the shopping and restaurant street.
-But if you prefer a more secluded atmosphere and calm water go to Shelly Beach, a great place for kids and for snorkelling.
-In Manly, you can find also many surf and diving schools perfect for beginners, or you can book snorkelling, kayaking and other tours.
+But if you prefer a more secluded atmosphere and calm water go to Shelly Beach, a great place for kids and for snorkeling.
+In Manly, you can find also many surf and diving schools perfect for beginners, or you can book snorkeling, kayaking, and other tours.

 Take a scenic walk along the coast

 If you visit Manly offseason or you simply like walking, there are many tracks and coastal walks that meander through stunning scenery and bushland.
 The most famous is the 10 km Manly to Spit Bridge Coastal Walk that will let you discover a lot of secret beaches, observe the bush and coastal flora and wildlife, and enjoy beautiful views from amazing vantage points.

 Watch the sunset in one of many beachside restaurants

 As soon as you drop off the ferry, you’ll notice a wide array of restaurants, ice cream parlors, fast food and bars around the harbor, along the Corso, and the promenade of Manly Beach.
 Burgers, fish and chips, sushi, pizza: you will find any kind of food you like.
 You can really have a great dinner, enjoy a happy hour, or simply sit on a bench eating your ice cream and watch the world go by.